 A Multi-Media Video Project

-Based on chapters from poet Kahlil Gibran’s beloved book, The Prophet, we will be working with visual artists, composers, and actor-narrators to create and release a series of “video-poems.”
-Released at intervals through out the year, each video is a unique, co-created exploration of Gibran’s beautiful words.
+Based on chapters from poet Kahlil Gibran’s beloved book, The Prophet, we will be working with visual artists, composers, and actor-narrators to create and release a series of ‘video-poems.‘ Released at intervals through out the year, each video is a unique, co-created exploration of Gibran’s beautiful words.
 Click below to view the first video in our series!

 Lucy and the Thoughts: